‘Dark Waters’ is a crowd-pleasing thriller to make you care about companies poisoning our water

 “I hope that the movie starts to spur bigger conversation about who our government is actually working on behalf of,” the actor and producer says.
 “And what we can do to make sure that we are being protected by the systems we have given up a lot of our power and freedom in order to protect us.”

 It wouldn’t be the first time that one of Ruffalo’s movies sparked meaningful conversation beyond the box office.
-Vatican Radio, official radio service of the Holy See, praised Spotlight, his film about sexual abuse within the Catholic Church, as honest and compelling.
+Vatican Radio, official radio service of the Holy See, praised Spotlight, his film about sexual abuse within the Catholic Church.
 A commentator on the service said the film helped the U.S. Catholic church “to accept the sin and admit it publicly and pay the consequences.”

 Whether Dark Waters leads DuPont to get further in touch with its conscience, we may never know.
 However, Bank of America/Merrill Lynch suggested in a note to clients this week that the film could heighten scrutiny of chemical manufacturers, exposing 3M, for example, to “risks from potential legislative action” inspired by the film, which could cost the company up to $102 billion.